Gabriel-Tabajara/monthly-costs-organizer/README.md

 ## Features

 ### 1 - Cost management
-- Add a cost ✅
+- Add a cost - Route✅ - Front-end
-- Get all costs by month ✅
+- Get all costs by month - Route✅ - Front-end
-- Delete a cost✅
+- Delete a cost - Route✅ - Front-end
-- Filter by the more expensive to the least and vice versa
+- Filter by the most expensive to the least and vice versa - Front-end
-- Filter the costs by week in month
+- Filter the costs by week in month - Front-end
-- Put in order by day
+- Put in order by day - Order Route✅
 ### 2 - Categories
 - Add a category (name, month and limit, no limit should be an option)
 - Add a cost into a category